 - MPD Interactive Traffic Stop

-Standard Heating thanks Chief Harteau, the Youth Leadership Advisory Council, the Minneapolis Police Department, and all the sponsors and participants of the Youth Summit who have dedicated their time and energy to improve communication and foster understanding within our community.
+Standard Heating thanks Chief Harteau, the Youth Leadership Advisory Council, the Minneapolis Police Department, and all the sponsors and participants of the Youth Summit who have dedicated their time and energy to improving communication and fostering understanding within our community.

 As part of the North Minneapolis community, we are dedicated to improving the health and opportunities of Minneapolis neighborhoods.
-We believe that our community will be stronger, safer and healthier when every resident feels connected, valued, and engaged, and we look forward to reporting on the progress of these important initiatives.
+We believe that our community will be stronger, safer, and healthier when every resident feels connected, valued, and engaged.
+We look forward to reporting on the progress of these important initiatives.

 Photographs courtesy of the Minneapolis Police Department.